Introduction and Summary

 - the initial state (the seed) which the "random" result will be generated from—

 - is hard-coded,

-- is known to the application and was generated using an unpredictable-random or statistical-random implementation (as defined earlier),
+- is known to the application and was generated using a cryptographic or statistical RNG (as defined earlier),

 - is a verifiable random number (as defined later), or